Ron Gilbert: Post-LucasArts

 In 1995, Gilbert founded Cavedog Entertainment, Humongous' sister company for non-kids games.
 In 1996, GameSpot named him as the 15th on their list of the most influential people in computer gaming of all time.
 In 1997, Computer Gaming World similarly ranked him as number 15 on the list of the most influential people of all time in computer gaming for inventing the S.C.U.M.M. engine.
 While at Cavedog, Gilbert was the producer of Total Annihilation and worked on a game titled Good & Evil.
 Widely regarded as his pet project, Good & Evil was said to incorporate many different themes and gameplay styles.
 The game was previewed by several publications, but the project was cancelled when Cavedog closed down in 1999.
 In an interview with GameSpot conducted a while after Cavedog's shut-down, Gilbert said the Good & Evil project had suffered due to him trying to design a game and run a company at the same time.

 As of 2005, Ron Gilbert was independently designing an unspecified new adventure/RPG, which he was pitching to publishers.
 He also started a blog "Grumpy Gamer", offering game industry commentary, occasionally in the form of animated cartoons that he created with Voodoo Vince designer Clayton Kauzlaric.

 In 2007, Gilbert created "Threepwood", an exclusively Monkey Island-themed guild on the World of Warcraft server Quel'Dorei, and Gilbert began to collaborate with Hothead Games on Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness, a game based on the webcomic Penny Arcade.
 He was chosen to be the Keynote Speaker for Penny Arcade Expo for 2009.

 In January 2008, he joined Hothead Games as creative director, with whom he was developing DeathSpank, an adventure/R.P.G.
 Although still working at Hothead Games, Gilbert contributed to the design for Telltale Games' Tales of Monkey Island, taking part in the brainstorming process early in the development of the game.
 The episodic fifth entry in the Monkey Island series marked the first time Gilbert worked on a Monkey Island game since 1991's LeChuck's Revenge.
-On April 6, 2010, on his blog he announced that he left Hothead Games.
-He will continue to promote DeathSpank with Electronic Arts.
+On April 6, 2010, on his blog he announced that he left Hothead Games but that he would continue to promote DeathSpank with Electronic Arts.

 In September 2010, it was revealed that Gilbert had been hired by fellow former LucasArts game designer Tim Schafer, to work at Schafer's own Double Fine Productions.
 In February 2012, Tim Schafer confirmed he will be working with Ron Gilbert on a new adventure game.
 In May 2012, the game was revealed as The Cave, which was released as a downloadable title by Sega in 2013.